 A Youth Quota Permit is a type of limited entry permit that is required in order for a youth between age 8 and 15 to participate in some general gun hunts on Andrews and Camp Blanding Wildlife Management Areas.
 Click "Application Worksheet" at the bottom of this page for specific wildlife management areas and dates.
+On the first morning of each Camp Blanding WMA Supervised Youth Hunt, hunt locations will be assigned by random draw during a pre-hunt briefing. (click here for details)

 - Cost: $0.00 - $2.50.
 Youth Quota permits issued in the Phase I or Phase II random drawings are posted to your customer account online and can be printed from the web site for no cost.
 The service of printing the permit issued in Phase I, Phase II or reprints at a Tax Collector or retail agent location will cost $2.00 or $2.50 respectively.
 Permits issued in Phase III are printed online, by a Tax Collector or by a retail agent for no cost.